Alphabetical list:

 Oral treatment

 The cyclic nucleotide phosphodiesterases constitute a group of enzymes that catalyse the hydrolysis of the cyclic nucleotides cyclic AMP and cyclic GMP.
 They exist in different molecular forms and are unevenly distributed throughout the body.
 One of the forms of phophodiesterase is termed PDE5.
-The prescription PDE5 inhibitors sildenafil (Viagra), vardenafil (Levitra) and tadalafil (Cialis) are prescription drugs which are taken orally.
-They work by blocking the action of PDE5, which causes cGMP to ...Section: Erectile Dysfunction
+The ...Section: Erectile Dysfunction